Paleothermometer: Trace Element Ratios in Biominerals

+Proxies from Organic Molecules

+Some marine organisms will alter the composition of their cell membranes in response to temperature, allowing for the variations in these compositions to serve as sea surface temperature proxies.
+There is a positive correlation between temperature and the number of cyclopentane rings found in the membranes of oceanic Archaea.
+Changing compositions in accumulations of Archaea in marine sediment cores are thus used to reconstruct paleotemperature.
+This relationship is known as the TEX86 temperature proxy, named for the 86 carbon atoms in the lipid molecules.
+A similar proxy uses variations in alkenone saturation in phytoplankton membranes.
+In contrast with carbonate paleothermometers, alkenone thermometry and TEX86 remain robust for a matrix altered by diagenesis.

 Leaf physiognomy

-The characteristic leaf sizes, shapes and prevalence of features such as drip tips (‘leaf or foliar physiognomy’) differs between tropical rainforests (many species with large leaves with smooth edges and drip tips) and temperate deciduous forests (smaller leaf size classes common, toothed edges common), and is often continuously variable between sites along climatic gradients, such as from hot to cold climates, or high to low precipitation.
+The characteristic leaf sizes, shapes and prevalence of features such as drip tips ('leaf or foliar physiognomy') differs between tropical rainforests (many species with large leaves with smooth edges and drip tips) and temperate deciduous forests (smaller leaf size classes common, toothed edges common), and is often continuously variable between sites along climatic gradients, such as from hot to cold climates, or high to low precipitation.
 This variation between sites along environmental gradients reflects adaptive compromises by the species present to balance the need to capture light energy, manage heat gain and loss, while maximising the efficiency of gas exchange, transpiration and photosynthesis.
 Quantitative analyses of modern vegetation leaf physiognomy and climate responses along environmental gradients have been largely univariate, but multivariate approaches integrate multiple leaf characters and climatic parameters.
 Temperature has been estimated (to varying degrees of fidelity) using leaf physiognomy for Late Cretaceous and Cenozoic leaf floras, principally using two main approaches:

 Leaf margin analysis

 A univariate approach that is based on the observation that the proportion of woody dicot species with smooth (i.e. non-toothed) leaf margins (0 ≤ Pmargin ≤ 1) in vegetation varies proportionately with mean annual temperature (MAT).
-Requires the fossil flora to be segregated into morphotypes (i.e. ‘species’), but does not require their identification.
+Requires the fossil flora to be segregated into morphotypes (i.e. 'species'), but does not require their identification.
 The original LMA regression equation was derived for East Asian forests, and is:

 The error of the estimate for LMA is expressed as the binomial sampling error:

 where c is the slope from the LMA regression equation, Pmargin as used in ((1)), and r is the number of species scored for leaf margin type for the individual fossil leaf flora.